dpuertamartos/big_data_tfm/ETL/readme.md

 - Ensure MongoDB Container is Running

+Firts run:

-` docker run --name mongodb-container --network custom-network -d -p 27017:27017 mongo`
+`docker run --name mongodb-container --network custom-network -d -p 27017:27017 mongo`

+Later runs:

+`docker start mongodb-container`

 - Access to the ETL container's source code and Dockerfile.
 - Ensure you have a volume for the SQLite database containing the db file: `pisos.db`

 `docker volume create sqlite-db-volume`

-- Ensure you have a volume for the logs
+- Ensure you have a volume for the logs  (only once)

 `docker volume create logs`